Never let the fear of striking out get in your way. ~ George Herman “Babe” Ruth

 - Clearly state your goals and avoid excuses.
 Don’t play the “what-if” and “if-only” games.
 Instead of obsessing over potential hurdles or what could have gone better, identify factors within your control and manage them effectively.

 - Go for mastery.
 Self-handicapping usually kicks in when you’re trying to avoid negative feedback.
-Instead of worrying about colleagues’ reactions and criticisms, work toward mastering a domain that you value.
-By recognizing what matters to you, you’ll be motivated to move in the right direction.
+Instead of worrying about colleagues’ reactions and criticisms, work toward mastering a domain you value.
+You’ll be motivated to move in the right direction by recognizing what matters to you.

 It’s always helpful to work with an executive coach who can help you navigate your blind spots and develop greater self-awareness.
 Be sure to give yourself a pat on the back for being courageous enough to turn weaknesses into opportunities for growth.

-Also, recognize that putting your best foot forward means you’ll occasionally step in some mud.
+Also, recognize that putting your best foot forward means stepping in mud occasionally.
 It’s up to you to decide which is more perilous: the risk of disappointment or the prospect of never reaching your potential.

 Are you looking to work with a trained coach to help guide you through navigating your blind spots and developing self-awareness?
 I’d love to work with you.
 Schedule a free exploratory call here.